 A Boolean indicating whether this server should allow its volume to be set remotely.
 The default value is

 The preferred sample rate.
 If non-nil the server app will attempt to set the sample rate of the hardware.
 The hardware has to support the sample rate that you choose.

 Controls the verbosity of server messages.
-A value of 0 is normal behaviour, -1 suppresses informational messages, and -2 suppresses informational and many error messages.
+A value of 0 is normal behaviour. -1 suppresses informational messages. -2 suppresses informational and many error messages, as well as messages from Poll.
 The default is 0.

 A Boolean indication whether or not the server should publish its port using zero configuration networking, to facilitate network interaction.
 This is true by default; if you find unacceptable delays (beachballing) upon server boot, you can try setting this to false.